Feiyingdai/car-Insurance-claim-prediction/README.md

 - scale_pos_weight (XGBoost internal re-weighting)
 - Borderline-SMOTE (oversampling near decision boundaries)
 - ✅Iterative Undersampling (best result)

-- **Iterative Undersampling Strategy:**
+### Iterative Undersampling Strategy:
+**Steps:***
 - Train multiple models on different undersampled subsets, for each base model:
   - Use all positive samples
   - Randomly sample a 1:1 ratio of negative samples
 - Repeat this process iteratively until all negative samples are used across the ensemble
 - Train a separate model on each subset
 - Final predictions are averaged across all models

-- **Benefits:**
+**Benefits:**
 - Preserves full signal from minority class, without introducing synthetic examples- ensuring the real data distribution is maintained
 - Provides balanced training sets to reduce model bias
 - Helps prevent overfitting and increases model robustness via ensemble diversity

 ### Hyperparameter Tuning
 - Used Optuna for 10-fold cross-validation to tune max_depth, n_estimators, learning_rate, etc.